Halalaluyafail3/MultiMapTemplate/README.md

 ## Argument descriptions

-`Qualifiers` is used to control the scope of the functions: it should be extern, static, or inline.
-The meaning of extern, static, and inline are equivalent to what they mean with regular functions.
+`Qualifiers` is used to control the scope of the functions declarations.
+The meaning of the qualifiers are equivalent to what they mean with regular functions declarations.

 `Keys` is the type of the keys, it shall be a complete type and not an array type.